Georges St-Pierre Makes His Return At Middleweight

 If St-Pierre were to defeat Bisping, he would join a shortlist of champions that have held titles in two weight classes.
 Bisping has been consistent in the cage over the last two years, though, winning his last five fights to not only claim the middleweight title, but also rectify two of his most painful losses to Henderson and Rockhold.
 With Bisping maintaining such confidence in his craft, the question is simple: will Georges St-Pierre have what it takes to thwart the champion after such an extended absence?

 Between Penn’s age and absence, he fared poorly in his return to the Octagon.
-After his third loss to Edgar, Penn switched camps and relocated to the Jackson-Winkle facility in New Mexico, who are known for overhauling fighters’ styles.
+After his third loss to Edgar, Penn switched camps and relocated to the Jackson-Winkle facility in New Mexico, who are known for overhauling fighter’s styles.
 An example of this is former K-1 kickboxing champion Alistair Overeem, who’s been a contender at heavyweight for several years.
 Overeem joined the Jackson-Wink team in 2014, and has compiled five wins since making the switch.
 Regardless of the relocation, Jackson’s coaching wasn’t enough to shake Penn’s ring rust.

 Some fighters don’t even consider switching camps, though.
 Dominic Cruz is a two-time bantamweight champion, and has a reputation for injury.
 Cruz was forced to vacate his title in 2014 because of an extended three-year layoff due to reoccurring knee issues.
 Despite his absence and injures, Cruz made a triumphant return at UFC 178, securing a knockout victory over Takeya Mizugaki just a minute into the first round.
 Cruz has always dismissed ring rust, explaining that “there’s no such thing.”
 He went on to defeat both T.J.
-Dillashaw and long time Alpha Male rival Urijah Faber.
+Dillashaw and long time Alpha Male rival, Urijah Faber.

 .@ClearCutMMA, NO. A good camp beats ring rust all day every day. – @FUELTV #AskCruz #ChampionsWeek